Senior Leadership Team

 Sue has been actively involved in residential special education for over 30 years and in various roles before becoming Principal of the School in August 2017.

 A commitment to enabling and driving outstanding outcomes; built from specialist, creative and innovative practice and supported by an appropriate, well balanced and needs-led curriculum, Sue is driven by the challenge of high and complex need and motivated by the impact that specialist schooling has on the lives of children.

-Sue is the North of England lead for NASS (the National Association for Independent Non-maintained Special Schools), leading on teaching and learning and facilitating peer review and development across 30 schools.
+Sue is the North East of England lead for NASS (the National Association for Independent Non-maintained Special Schools), leading on teaching and learning and facilitating peer review and development across 30 schools.
 With a drive for whole school improvement, this group provides a platform for sharing good practice (recognising the strengths of our workforce), providing peer review and development opportunities and developing strong networks between our schools.

 Sue is also the North East lead for Engage, supporting schools whose main focus is social, emotional and mental health and representing over 17 schools.